lingtalfi/Light_ChloroformExtension/doc/api/Ling/Light_ChloroformExtension/Service/LightChloroformExtensionService/getTableListService.md

-LightChloroformExtensionService::getTableListService — Returns the table list service based on the given table list identifier.
+LightChloroformExtensionService::getTableListService — Returns the table list service based on the given table list identifier or directive id.